-1. Don’t overdo it: The best practice to follow in creating SKU numbers is to keep it simple.
-Since they are easy to customize per your preference, you might tend to add too many details.
+- Don’t overdo it: The best practice to follow in creating SKU numbers is to keep it simple.
+Since they are easy to customise per your preference, you might tend to add too many details.

 To avoid this, you can choose two or three features of your choice to reflect in the SKU system.
-If there are more than three traits you need to include mandatorily, keep the codes short.
+If you need to include more than three traits mandatorily, keep the codes short.

-2. Don’t begin a SKU code with a zero: In most cases, computer softwares interpret zero at the starting of a number as nothing.
-Therefore, leading to a SKU named something like 02000111M to be read as 2000111M.
-Avoiding a zero at the start of a SKU number will help you avoid this type of error that can confuse you.
+- Don’t begin an SKU code with a zero: In most cases, computer softwares interpret zero at the starting of a number as nothing.
+Therefore, leading to an SKU named something like 02000111M to be read as 2000111M.
+Avoiding a zero at the start of an SKU number will help you avoid this type of error that can confuse you.

-3. Don’t use letters that look like numbers: SKU numbers are usually alphanumeric, and you might be tempted to use every alphabet possible.
-However, using letters that look similar to numbers, such as “O” or “I” might lead to confusion.
+- Don’t use letters that look like numbers: SKU numbers are usually alphanumeric, and you might be tempted to use every alphabet possible.
+However, using letters that look similar to numbers, such as “O” or “I”, might lead to confusion.

-4. Don’t repurpose manufacturer numbers: As a new business owner, generating a foolproof SKU system can be challenging and intimidating.
-However, if you want to avoid this and use the existing manufacturer’s number instead, it eliminates the essential advantages of a penalized SKU formula unique to your company.
+- Don’t repurpose manufacturer numbers: As a new business owner, generating a foolproof SKU system can be challenging and intimidating.
+However, if you want to avoid this and use the existing manufacturer’s number instead, it eliminates the essential advantages of a penalised SKU formula unique to your company.

 To manage SKUs with ease and efficiency, here are some of the best SKU practices you can adopt:-